gchq/sleeper/docs/deployment-guide.md

 ### Scripted deployment

-The scripts for deployment create an instance of Sleeper either from your own configuration files, or from templates.
+The scripts for deployment create an instance of Sleeper either from your own configuration files.

 The two scripts available to use are found in scripts/deploy and have the following usecases: